Implementing Active Ranking

 The new design required its own round of tuning, but the iterations were faster and more principled because the terms were independently interpretable.
 Claude could perform fast simulations, letting us explore the behavior of different parameterizations interactively.

 Range matching.
 A subtlety of multiplicative composition is that all terms need to operate on similar scales.
-If one term ranges from 0.00001 to 0.99999 while the others range from 0.2 to 0.6, the wide-range term effectively determines the outcome alone.
-Getting the terms into comparable ranges – so that their interactions were meaningful and intuitive – was a recurring concern throughout tuning.
-Thinking about the scales of terms – and how they might be multiplied, squared, or rooted – became a constant practice.
+If one term ranges from 0.00001 to 0.99999 while the others range from 0.2 to 0.6, the wide-range term dominates the outcome.
+Getting the terms into comparable ranges was a recurring concern throughout tuning, leading to several backs-and-forth around squaring and rooting.

 Regularization.
 The first version had no way to soften the weighting.